Author Guidelines

 7. Discussion

-• Analysis of the activity results
+• Analysis and interpretation of results

 8. Conclusion

-• Summary of key findings from the activity
+• Summary of key findings

 9. Acknowledgments